shahab00x/bshorts/README.md

 pnpm run build
 ```

-The production build will be available in the `dist/` folder, including the Service Worker for Tor integration.
+The production build will be available in the `dist/` folder, including the Service Worker if you choose to use privacy features.

 ---